-- All new construction developments must submit a complete site specific soils report and boring site plan, not more than one year old at the time of submission of final plans and specifications, bound within the project specifications.
-See Section I(B) for specific requirements. - 2.
-Sites located in a Radon Zone-1 (highest level) will require Radon Resistant New Construction Practices.
-Rehabilitation projects must meet the Radon Mitigation Standards as required by the Environmental Protection Agency.
-Check applicable federal, state, and local building codes to see if more stringent codes apply. - 3.
+- 1. Sites located in a Radon Zone-1 (highest level) will require Radon Resistant New Construction Practices.
+Rehabilitation projects must meet Radon Mitigation Standards.
+The ANSI/AARST standards are available at https://standards.aarst.org/.
+Check applicable federal, state, and local building codes to see if more stringent codes apply. - 2.
 All units and community buildings must be elevated 24" minimum above the base flood elevation.
 Base Flood Elevation The elevation of an area in relation to the mean sea level expected to be reached during a flood.
-Based on historic data, these figures indicate which areas are most likely to be flooded.
-This includes all flood years (100, 500, and 1000 year) and both FEMA maps and Local flood hazard areas. - 4.
+Based on historic data, these figures indicate which

+- areas are most likely to be flooded.
+This includes all flood years (100, 500, and 1000 year) and both FEMA maps and Local flood hazard areas. - 3.
 Slab constructed buildings/ structures.
-Slab to be elevated a minimum of 8" above finished grade on all elevations. - 5.
+Slab to be elevated a minimum of 8" above finished grade on all elevations. - 4.
 Slab foundations will consist of a brick or stone veneer at a minimum height of 16" above finished floor elevation on all elevations.
-Does not apply to rehabilitation projects. - 6.
+Does not apply to rehabilitation projects. - 5.
 Crawl space constructed home/structures will have a minimum of 30" clearance from the bottom of the lowest structural floor system framing member to grade.
 Does not apply to rehabilitation projects.
-Rehabilitation projects will be required to meet current code requirements with plans that demonstrate access to the entire crawl space. - 7.
+Rehabilitation projects will be required to meet current code requirements with plans that demonstrate access to the entire crawl space. - 6.
 Crawl space foundations will consist of brick or stone veneer installed up to the finished floor elevation at a minimum on all elevations.